-Her name means “enclosure,” or “fenced in.”
-She is considered the goddess of gardens, of soil and fertile earth, and the enclosures necessary to protect crops from pests.
-She is described as being exceptionally beautiful.
-So much so that she ensnared the lust and love of Freyr, previously the preeminent bachelor of the gods.
+Her name means “enclosure.”
+She is considered a goddess of gardens, fertile earth, and enclosures necessary to protect crops.
+She is described as being exceptionally beautiful, so much so that she ensnared the heart of Freyr, previously the preeminent bachelor of the gods.

-In the lore, Freyr had snuck in to Hlidskjalf, the observation tower which allows Óðin and Frigga the vantage point to observe all happenings in all the worlds; and which is decidedly off-limits to all other beings.
+In the lore, Freyr had snuck into Hlidskjalf, the observation tower which allows Óðin and Frigga the vantage point to observe all happenings in all the worlds; and which is off-limits to all other beings.
 From it’s heights, Freyr spotted Gerð in Jötunheimr.
 In particular, he saw her arms shimmering and shining with light, which is compared in poetry to the glistening of sunlight on snow.
-So beautiful was Gerð that Freyr fell in love with her just by glancing at her elbows.
-He fell in love with her at first sight, but then immediately into hopeless despair, assuming that a match with her would be impossible.
+So beautiful was Gerð that Freyr fell in love with her at first sight, but then fell into hopeless despair, assuming a match with her would be impossible.

-His step-mother, another jötnar-turned-goddess, Skaði worries about him and approaches the messenger god Skyrnir, to find out what is troubling Freyr.
-She asks him to further help him alleviate whatever it is.
-Skyrnir offers to help do whatever it takes to win the maiden, but only exchange for Freyr’s mighty sword, the sword which fights on it’s own!
-Without reluctance, Freyr agrees.
+His step-mother, Skaði approached the messenger god Skyrnir, to find out what is troubling Freyr.
+She asked him to help alleviate whatever it is.
+Skyrnir offered to help do whatever it would take to win the maiden, but only if Freyr would give him his mighty sword, the sword which fights on it’s own!
+Without reluctance, Freyr agreed.

-Gerð rebuffs all of Skyrnir’s honeyed words, dismissing all of Freyr’s charms: his wealth, his warm personality, his golden farm-boy good-looks, his pedigree as a prince of the Vanir, his might as a warrior, and even his renowned masculine endowment and sexual prowess.
-Skyrnir offers her Draupnir, Óðin’s magic multiplying ring, Iðunn’s apples of eternal youth and beauty, and the wealth of the Vanir.
-No, no and no. Gerð will have none of it.
+Gerð rebuffed all of Skyrnir’s attempts, dismissing all of Freyr’s charms: his wealth, his warm personality, his golden farm-boy good-looks, his pedigree as a prince of the Vanir, his might as a warrior, and even his renowned masculine endowment and sexual prowess!
+Skyrnir offered her Draupnir, Óðin’s magic multiplying ring, Iðunn’s apples of eternal youth and beauty, and the wealth of the Vanir.
+No, no and no. Gerð would have none of it.

-After persuading, cajoling, begging and counter-offering, finally Skyrnir resorts to threatening, asserting that Freyr will curse Gerð with his “magic wand.”
-Gerð relents, and agrees to marry Freyr at the end of a 9-day courtship in a sacred orchard.
+After persuading, cajoling, begging and counter-offering, finally Skyrnir resorted to threats, and asserted that Freyr would curse Gerð with his “magic wand.”
+Gerð relented, and agreed to marry Freyr at the end of a 9-day courtship in a sacred orchard.